 The summer months between May and July are the busiest in terms of tourists.
 The cities can feel crowded, and the weather can be stifling.
 In the countryside, this is a rewarding time to see field upon field of sunflowers and enjoy heaps of fresh produce.

 The ideal time for a visit to Tuscany is in the spring between April and May, and the autumn between October and November.
 This is when the temperatures are less oppressive and other tourists less abundant.

 The winter months are cold, grey, and rainy.
 However, if you’re planning to visit the many museums and galleries in Florence, the winter months are ideal.

 You’ll be able to pick up some discounted fares on accommodation at this time and see various attractions without the bustling crowds.
 It’s a good idea to check opening hours as these can be shorter than during the summer.

 Is there a more typically Italian image than that of a gondolier punting lovers through the quaint network of canals in Venice?
 The Floating City is a favourite with tourists for its many historic sites, elaborate architecture, quaint bridges, and opulent palaces.

-Whether you’re planning to attend Carnevale in February, purchase ornate glass creations in Murano, or hang out on the beaches of the Lido, chances are you’ll be doing so alongside masses of tourists no matter which time of year you choose to visit.
+Whether you’re planning to attend Carnevale in February, purchase ornate glass creations in Murano, hang out on the beaches of the Lido or take a day trip here from Milan, chances are you’ll be doing so alongside masses of tourists no matter which time of year you choose to visit.